sfstoolbox/sfs-matlab/README.md

 ![Image](doc/img/sound_field_wfs_25d.png)

-If you want to plot the whole array and not only the active secondary sources, you can do this by adding these commands.
-First we store all sources in an extra variable <code>x0_all</code>, then we get the active ones <code>x0</code> and the corresponding indices of these active ones in <code>x0_all</code>.
+If you want to plot the whole loudspeaker array and not only the active secondary sources, you can do this by adding these commands.
+First we store all sources in an extra variable <code>x0_all</code>, then we get the active ones
+<code>x0</code> and the corresponding indices of these active ones in
-Afterwards we set all sources in <code>x0_all</code> to zero, which is inactive and only the active ones to <code>x0(:,7)</code>.
+<code>x0_all</code>.
+Afterwards we set all sources in <code>x0_all</code> to
+zero, which is inactive and only the active ones to <code>x0(:,7)</code>.

 ```Matlab
 x0_all = secondary_source_positions(conf);